urban-bot/urban-bot/docs/website/docs/getting-started.md

 ![telegram-token-env](assets/telegram-render.png)
 </details>

 4. Your bot is ready to launch!
-Run `npm run dev` and write something to your bot.
+Run `npm run dev` in your terminal and write something to your bot.
 It should work as default app with two commands `/echo` and `/logo`.